 The pilot coater attracted several clients, one of which developed a very unique Hydro Gel wound dressing in partnership with us.

-The test equipment business became strong enough to be an independent enterprise and we moved it to Cincinnati Ohio In its own building.
+The test equipment business became strong enough to be an independent enterprise and we moved it to Cincinnati, Ohio in its own building.
 Keith Muny moved to Cincinnati to set up the operation.
 It was incorporated as ChemInstruments Inc. and this name has continued.

 As Chemsultants/ChemInstruments/LDC continued to grow we became very aware that we needed someone to develop and manage the Accounting, Advertising, Personnel, and the IT functions.
-Jen Muny and Judy Muny joined the company to develop and staff those areas.
+Jennifer Muny and Judy Muny joined the company to develop and staff those areas.